Skip to content

 Enforcing a Wealth Tax would be Difficult

-One of the main critiques of a wealth tax is that they are difficult to enforce.
-For starters, the Internal Revenue Service (IRS) would need increased funding to bolster its auditing capacity to accurately assess the net worth of each of the country’s richest households.
-Indeed, many observers believe that a successful implementation of a wealth tax must be accompanied by increased funding to the IRS to cover the resources needed to track and enforce the tax.
+One of the main critiques of a wealth tax is that it would be challenging to enforce.
+For starters, the Internal Revenue Service (IRS) would need increased funding to bolster its auditing capacity to accurately assess the net worth of each country’s wealthiest households and enforce the tax.

 As it stands, the IRS struggles to enforce tax laws already on the books.
-According to Bill Gale, an economist and author of Fiscal Therapy, the amount of unpaid taxes that were legally due in 2017 was about $535 billion, owing to underreporting on the part of taxpayers and underfunding for the IRS.
+According to the IRS, the amount of unpaid taxes that were legally due totaled more than $4.9 trillion between 2008 and 2019, owing to underreporting by taxpayers and underfunding for the IRS.
 Enforcing a wealth tax is further complicated by the need for IRS auditors to assess the value of a wealthy household’s financial and non-financial assets like yachts, paintings, homes, etc., which is likely to involve a degree of subjectivity and dispute.

 A Wealth Tax Might Not Raise as Much as Predicted

 Critics of a wealth tax also point to potential gaps for the wealthy to exploit.
 For example, assuming the current tax exemption for private foundations remains in place, many wealthy people could shift their assets into foundations where they would be sheltered from the IRS.
-Similarly, critics predict that the imposition of a wealth tax would simply lead many wealthy families to use legal structures to abdicate direct ownership of assets while maintaining practical control over them, such as through trusts and nonprofits.
-Wealthy families also have substantial flexibility in their mobility, so critics predict that a wealth tax could drive America’s fortunes out of the country and weaken the U.S. tax base.
+Similarly, critics predict that imposing a wealth tax would lead many wealthy families to use legal structures to abdicate direct ownership of assets while maintaining practical control over them, such as through trusts and nonprofits.
+Wealthy families also have substantial flexibility in their mobility, so a wealth tax could drive America’s fortunes out of the country and weaken the U.S. tax base.

 Indeed, a number of economists have projected that a U.S. wealth tax would raise only one-eighth of the amount that economists like Saez and Zucman have projected.
 Instead of a wealth tax, those critics argue that the best way to get the rich to pay their fair share of taxes is through reforms to the current income tax system, such as closing tax shelters, changing capital gains laws so that heirs are liable to pay tax on the gains not realized during the benefactor’s lifetime, and adjusting the provisions of the estate tax.